aerospike/aerospike-vector-search-examples/quote-semantic-search/README.md

 # Quote Semantic search
 This demo application provides semantic search for an included [dataset of quotes](https://archive.org/details/quotes_20230625) by indexing them using the [MiniLM](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) model created by OpenAI.
-This model generates vectors with semantic meaning from each quote and stores it as a vector embedding in Aerospike.
+This model was used to generate the vectors with semantic meaning in container-volumes/quote-search/data/quote-embeddings.csv.tgz which are loaded by this app into Aerospike.
 When a user performs a query a vector embedding for the provided text is generated and Aerospike Vector Search (AVS) performs Approximate Nearest Neighbor(ANN) search to find relevant results.